aibasel/downward/docs/quick-start.md

 vagrant halt
 ```

-Here `<path-to-benchmarks>` refers to your local benchmarks directory containing the [gripper benchmarks](https://github.com/aibasel/downward-benchmarks/tree/master/gripper).
+Here `<path-to-benchmarks>` refers to your local directory containing your domain and task file.
-It can be specified as an absolute path, relative path (only as of Docker Engine version 23) or using a predefined path variable, e.g. `$BENCHMARKS`.

 See more planner options at [planner usage](planner-usage.md).